DomBennett/treeman/README.md

 > An R package for manipulating phylogentic trees using an intuitive S4 class structure.

-The `treeman` R package provides a `list` based class for encoding phylogenetic trees in R, making manipulating phylogenetic trees easier to code and more efficient to run.
+The `treeman` R package provides a `list` based class for encoding phylogenetic trees in R, making manipulating phylogenetic trees easier to code and more efficient to run. `treeman` is aimed to be fast, simple and intuitive.

-**Design features**

-* Lightweight (few dependencies)
-* Fast (vectorised or recursive)
-* Simple and intuitive

 **Installation**